Troubleshooting Porsche ABS and PSM Problems

 Steering Angle Sensor

 The steering angle sensor and clock spring are integrated into one piece and need to be replaced on some models.
-Before you replace this expensive part, carry out steering angle calibration to often fix the ABS and PSM problems.
+Before you replace this expensive part, carry out steering angle calibration to fix the ABS and PSM problems often.

 The steering angle sensor is located on the steering column.
 To replace it, you will need to remove the steering wheel.
-You need to have the battery disconnected, or you will trigger the airbag light.
-Once you return the SAS, you must calibrate steering angle sensor.
+You must also disconnect the battery, or you will trigger the airbag light.
+Once you return the SAS, you must calibrate the steering angle sensor.

 Brake Light Switch